JeongMinHo/iOS_Apprentice/Section 2.md

 - Here the ? tells Swift not to send the message if delegate is nil. -> Is there a delegate?
 Then send the messages.
 - This practice is called *optional chaining* and it's used a lot in Swift.
+- Force unwrapping is the simplest way to deal with optionals, but it comes with some danger: if you're wrong and the optional is nil, the app will crash.
+Use with caution!